dillonago/mutpy_extension/README.rst

 This extension prompts an LLM to generate test cases that will kill survived mutations.
 This project was for a Capstone Project at UCLA by Dillon Go, and was advised by Miryung Kim and Ben Limpanukorn.

-To setup this extension of MutPy, clone the repository and install.
+To setup this extension of MutPy, clone the repository.

 ``$ git clone https://github.com/dillonago/mutpy_extension.git``

 ``$ cd mutpy_extension``

+From here, create an environment file in this directory and insert your API key.
+After doing so, you may install.

 ``$ pip3 install .``